jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 more paths to shared libraries.
 It can be used to preload a shared library of your own before other share libraries are loaded.

 * You ran a binary and nothing happened.
 How would you debug this?
+Answer: use strace to debug this.
 * What are cgroups?
 Can you specify a scenario where you could use them?
+Answer: cgroups(Control Groups) is a kernel feature that can limits, acounts for and isolates the resource usage(CPU, memory, disk I/O, network, etc) of a collection of processes.
+It can also be used to "batch job management system which start and stop sets of tasks in order to shedule the resources of a machine" More about this can be referred to freezer-subsystem.txt in kernel's Documentation.
 * How can you remove/delete a file with file-name consisting of only non-printable/non-type-able characters?
+Answer:
+approach 1: move all other files to another directory, and then delete the current directory.
+Create the same directory and move previous files back.
+approach 2: The difficulty lies in that bash shell interpretation is hard to do file name checking for non-printable characters.
+We can write a python script to do this.
+In the python script, go through the directory and get all the files and check whether a file has a name containing non-printable characters, and if yes, delete the file.

 * How can you increase or decrease the priority of a process in Linux?
 Answer: renice

 #### [[⬆]](#toc) <a name='expert'>Expert Linux Questions:</a>